LLNL/UnifyFS/docs/assumptions.rst

 executing on the same compute node) will always be faster than reading remote data.

-Note that, as we discuss above, commit semantics also require global synchronization for potentially conflicting write accesses.
+Note that, as we discuss above, commit semantics also require inter-process synchronization for potentially conflicting write accesses.
 If an application does not enforce sequential ordering of file modifications during a write phase, e.g., with MPI synchronization,